 I knew the e-mail was coming.
 It was the fire to the delivery smoke that clouded my doorstep days earlier.
 The first box contained four copper mugs.
 The second was a case of ginger beer.
 I opened both and then stepped away, afraid that the ensuing alchemy would erupt before I had the opportunity to put on protective equipment.

 The greeting of the email got right to business and avoided any pleasantries.

 Grange (who had sent the boxes special delivery in advance of his email) wrote, “I trust your resourcefulness as an uber-faller and professional citrus-tosser will allow you to procure a supply of vodka and limes.”

 (There’s a certain Inside Baseball code embedded in those words you might not be able to decipher if you haven’t been a longtime reader here.
-Suffice it to say, I know my cocktails, and I can hit a small space with a smaller lime at 30 yards and do so in a condition that would be considered dangerous for most people.
+Suffice it to say, I know my cocktails having spent much of my college days in cocktail bars thanks to a succession of fake ids, and I can hit a small space with a smaller lime at 30 yards and do so in a condition that would be considered dangerous for most people.
 Or, put another way, I’m no rookie.
 Let’s leave it there.)

 The e-mail also came with a warning: “Fourteen Mules make you think you can play piano in a fancy martini bar, even without having taken piano lessons.
 Fifteen Mules make you fall off piano benches.
 My personal recommendation is to stop somewhere in the 11-12 range.”

 The first time my wife had two Moscow Mules in a row, she kicked me in the eye during a romantic moment.

 I let my right hand hang out the window.
 It surfed the air like a child’s fingers on a station wagon road trip.
 My friend Lori pulled into a dark parking lot off West Sahara.
 Herbs and Rye looked like a dive.
 It was my only free night in Las Vegas, and this was the only place I wanted to be.